Professional goal: to earn and maintain trust in my expertise, judgment, honesty, enthusiasm, discretion, and good nature.

 September 1998 – December 2012 (14 years 3 months)

 Started Egressive to meet demand for reliable, secure and cost-effective networked business IT infrastructure.
 Initially focused on system integration, installing Linux business servers providing a broad range of services like network file storage, backup, security connectivity, and email.
 Expanded over time into IT consulting and bespoke web application development, all built on and with FOSS tools.

 Employed as many as twelve staff, with my role becoming more focused on software team management, and business development, marketing, and account management.
-When acquired by Catalyst IT in 2012, had seven staff and a hundred customers throughout NZ and in Australia to whom we provide some combination of development and hosting, system integration, communication, support, and consulting services.
+When acquired by Catalyst IT in 2012, had seven staff and a hundred customers - governmental, non-profit, and commercial, specialising in scientific organisations - throughout NZ and in Australia to whom we provide some combination of development and hosting, system integration, communication, support, and consulting services.

 After 7 year developing bespoke PHP web applications in 2006 we shifted to custom implementations of the Drupal CMS.
 We built a strong team with web design, development, and dev-ops specialists.
 Moved into Test Driven Development and Continuous Integration, adopting the Ruby on Rails platform and Scrum (Agile methodology) for some projects.

 Provided high availability scalable Drupal and Ruby on Rails hosting on virtualised Linux servers on our own hardware.
 I shared system administration responsibilities.
 Integrated AWS for unlimited horizontal scalability, CDN services, and static website fail over.

 February 2002 – April 2011 (9 years 2 months)